The choker is in-your complete guide to everything choker

 18K Gold Filled Vintage Choker Necklace

-Gold-Filled Vintage Choker by Dianella Jewelry Store.
+Gold-Filled Vintage Choker.
 See it here.

 There is no secret way or formula to wearing a choker necklace but there are some good tips to follow.
 When properly styled a choker necklace is appropriate for all ages and can be worn day or night to any occasion.
 Follow our simple guide for styling a choker necklace whether you’re just starting out on this jewelry journey or you’re a seasoned veteran looking out for what’s going to be the latest thing in 2018.

-Choker tip 1 – Smaller earrings complement chokers
+Choker Tip 1: Smaller earrings complement chokers

 The top tip that’s always best to follow is to keep your earrings on the smaller side when you wear a choker.
 As your neck is an extension of your face, really large earrings are likely to touch a choker necklace.

-Choker tip 2 – Factor in your neckline
+Choker Tip 2: Factor in your neckline

 Dangling Small Coins Choker Necklace